hal9ai/hal9/README.md

 ## Getting started

-To create and share a chatbot in seconds by running the following commands:
+Create and share a chatbot in seconds by running the following commands:

 ```bash
 pip install hal9